 I would recommend any Salesforce professional to take this certification, no matter if you are an Admin, Consultant, or Developer, the skills you pick up while revising for this exam will become invaluable to anyone working on the platforms.

 This chunky section takes up over a quarter of the entire exam, so you better get familiar with all the concepts!
-In fact, this section will test your knowledge of Record Types, Formula Fields, Rollup Summary Fields, Validation Rules, Approval Processes, Workflow, Flow & Process Builder.
+In fact, this section will test your knowledge of Formula Fields, Roll-up Summary Fields, Validation Rules, Approval Processes, Workflow, Process Builder and Flow.

 The exam mostly contains scenario based questions, and therefore given a certain scenario, you will be expected to put forward the most appropriate solution.
-All of the features mentioned above are so core to the platform, it’s very appropriate that you learn these inside out.
-In fact, in the exam and on the job, you will most likely be using these features in combination, so have a good play around with them in a sandbox.
+All of the features mentioned above are core to the platform, so you should learn these inside out.

 As well as diving into the technical point and click aspect of the Salesforce platform, you also should understand the features available to give users a nice experience.
 With most Salesforce users now on Lightning, this opens up huge possibilities to create slick user interfaces.